 To maximize the safety of our customers, their neighborhoods and the surrounding community, we will:

-A. Enhance our routine vegetation management work to meet new state vegetation and fire-safety standards.
-The new standards require a clearance of 4 feet around power lines in high fire-threat areas with recommended minimum clearances of 12 feet or more at time of trim to ensure compliance year-round.
+A. Enhance our routine vegetation management work to meet and exceed state vegetation and fire safety standards, which require clearances of 4 feet around power lines in high fire-threat areas with recommended minimum clearances of 12 feet or more at time of trim to ensure compliance year-round.

 Frequently asked questions

-What will the work cover and when will it take place?
+Where and when will this work take place?